amacdougall/blog-posts/pp_01_command.md

 good grasp of function scope and closure mechanics, which should be natural for any Javascript programmer these days, the simplicity stays even when you're storing complex objects in those closures.

+## Recording, Rewinding, and Replaying History

+TODO: improve and condense this section

+Javascript and Actionscript make it easy to create a command object along with all its state.
+The history of the app state -- assumign it is entirely user-driven, or that a user-driven component can easily be separated -- can be exprssed simple as a linked chain of command.
+The obvious and correct approach is to embody history as an array, which is used as a stack: push an executed command, pop a command in order to undo it.
+Push undone commands onto a redo stack; pop those commands one by one to replay history, pushing each redone command onto the undo stack.

+This is obvious and correct... until you start dealing with the two codebases, two runtimes.
+That's when things get trickier.
+A lot of interactions involve JS simply sending model updates to the Flash viewport, which duly renders them; but when an action originates within Flash, such as a photo drag or text input, this approach is ineffective.
+For simple updates, such as a photo's position, perhaps it would be sufficient to send JS a model update; but more complex actions, such as text input, must be stored as commands holding sophisticated state such as text patches and formatting object fragments.
+The goal of applying only deltas, right?
+And sending patch or fragmentary format data to JS would add complexity we don't need.

+My second thought was to give each runtime its own history, with special commands used to hand over control of the undo and redo buttons -- literally swapping event handlers, actually, depending on which runtime was "up" to undo the next command.
+This quickly led to the approach I actually used.
+(Note: I didn't write code for bad approaches, just notes.
+Never underestimate the debugging power of a notepad!)

+## Main and Subordinate Command Stores